brvdboss/SMA-Monitor/README.md

 POLLING_INTERVAL=<amount of seconds between requests>
 MQTT_HOST=<mqtt hostname or ip>
 MQTT_TOPIC=<mqtt TOPIC to publish too>
+LOCALE=en-US # other known supported locales are nl-NL, fr-FR, de-DE and probably more.
+Defaults to English
 ```
-The json file reported by the SMA inverter is published flattened to the topic (TODO).
-Currently the json structure is made as flat as possible. todo to make this optional
+The json file reported by the SMA inverter is published flattened to the topic.
+Currently the json structure is made as flat as possible.
+The keys in the json file are translated using the suggested locale.
+These are gathered from the inverter on the first run.

 An example file with all environment variables is included.
 This can be used with the --env-file parameter when running your docker container